Is Your Project’s Documentation Ready to Face the COVID-19 Financial Crunch?

 “… Within 42 days after… the Contractor shall send to the Engineer a fully detailed claim which includes full supporting particulars of the basis of the claim… ”

 Most construction projects are long-term undertakings and involve multiple parties.
-Hence, the volume of records generated before, during, and after a project’s lifetime can be substantial.
-Therefore, managing project records can be very laborious unless some form of an electronic Documentation Management System (EDMS) is used to organise and archive the records.
-For projects that use Building Information Modelling (BIM) and planning software, it will greatly enhance the effectiveness of record-keeping if the EDMS, BIM, and planning software can be integrated (even better if it includes a site based time-lapse photography).
+Hence, the volume of records generated before, during, and after a project's lifetime can be substantial.
+Therefore, managing project records can be very laborious unless some form of an Electronic Documentation Management System (EDMS) is used to organise and archive the records.
+For projects that use Building Information Modelling (BIM) and planning software, it will greatly enhance the effectiveness of record-keeping if the EDMS, BIM, and planning software can be integrated (even better if it includes site-based time-lapse photography).

 Investing in a good EDMS not only helps to increase the efficiency or productivity of executing large projects, but it could also reduce the time and costs for lawyers and consultants to investigate the relevant records in case parties get embroiled in legal proceedings down the road.
 In large construction arbitrations and litigations, it is not uncommon to find lawyers sifting through tens to hundreds of thousand pages of records.